ryprojects1/InjectionScanner/README.md

-# InjectionScanner
+# PromptGuard

-Injection scanner is a python tool to scan HTML files for prompt injection attacks
+PromptGuard is a python tool to scan HTML files for prompt injection attacks

 ### Function
 - scan files for suspicious fragments